jsam/fuseline/docs/usage.md

 ## Exporting and Tracing

 Workflows can be exported to YAML with `Workflow.export()` and execution traces can be recorded using the `trace` parameter.
+Both features rely on pluggable exporters and tracers so alternative formats or backends can be added easily.

 ```python
 wf.export("workflow.yaml")